ajaxboy/CS-Fundamentals/README.md

 Hi!
 I am CJ

-The files in this directory are/will be algorithms I created or will be adding over time when studying Computer Science Fundamentals.
+The files in this directory are/will be *well known* algorithms; that I created or will be adding over time when studying Computer Science Fundamentals.

 Type of Code: Algorithms, Challenges, Constests, Data Structures.
 Practice Algo/DS in various formats.